Discovery, Inc.: Merger with WarnerMedia

-Brands and assets

 2010 hostage crisis

-On September 1, 2010, the Discovery headquarters were the site of a hostage taking; a lone gunman identified as James J. Lee (c.
-1967 – September 1, 2010), armed with two starter pistols and an explosive device, took three people hostage inside of the Discovery Communications headquarters in Silver Spring, Maryland, prompting an evacuation of the building.
+On September 1, 2010, the Discovery headquarters were the site of a hostage taking; a lone gunman identified as James Jay Lee, armed with two starter pistols and an explosive device, took three people hostage inside of the Discovery Communications headquarters in Silver Spring, Maryland, prompting an evacuation of the building.

 Lee's motive was believed to have been grounded in environmental activism.
 Lee had previously been arrested in 2008 while protesting in front of the same site.

 The National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland has since labeled the crime a terrorist attack.

 The incident began at 1:00 p.m.
 ET, when the 43-year-old Lee entered the building with two starter pistols and fired a single round at the ceiling of the lobby.
 The Montgomery County Police Department (MCPD) confirmed that Lee had an explosive device and was holding three people hostage in the lobby.
 The building was placed on lockdown and most of the 1,500 employees were evacuated.
 Children from a day care center inside were safely removed to a nearby McDonald's restaurant on Colesville Rd.
 Lee was shot and killed by an MCPD SWAT team at 4:48 p.m.
 ET after the hostages made a run to escape.
 The remaining hostages were immediately freed.
 The incident was described by the FBI as the first instance of a would-be suicide bomber taking hostages in the United States.

 Lee was an environmental protester who, in 2008, was given six months of supervised probation and fined $500 after he was arrested during a protest outside the Discovery Communications headquarters.
 Lee had published criticisms of the network in an online manifesto at Savetheplanetprotest.com, among which was a demand for the company to cease the broadcasting of television series displaying or encouraging the birth of "parasitic human infants and the false heroics behind those actions".
 His manifesto also railed against "immigration pollution and anchor baby filth", leading commentators such as Mark Potok of the Southern Poverty Law Center to decry Lee as an "eco-fascist".
 Lee's opinions were dominated by Malthusian analysis, though he also cited works ranging from Daniel Quinn's novel My Ishmael to former U.S. Vice President Al Gore's documentary An Inconvenient Truth.
 The Washington Post credited the Twitter community for initially breaking the story.